Introduction

 Maximum Performance Climb

-- Maintain takeoff power until reaching a safe maneuvering altitude.
+- Maintain takeoff power and appropriate climb speed until reaching a safe maneuvering altitude.

 Engine and Instrument Checks During Takeoff